JGCRI/gcam-doc/dev-guide/rapid_parse.md

                     new typename boost::remove_pointer<decltype( aType )>::type : aCurrResult;
 ```

 To work around this you could avoid the argument and instead create a new method to set the values during `completeInit` which was what was done for instance with `Subsector::setNames`.
-If won't work, such as if the argument value needs to be used to initialize data structures so they can be parsed, then you will need to subclass [AParsable](#example-of-aparsable-special-case) and implement custom parsing behavior and potentially a custom factory to create your objects.
+If that won't work, such as if the constructor argument value needs to be used to initialize data structures so they can be parsed, then you will need to subclass [AParsable](#example-of-aparsable-special-case) and implement custom parsing behavior and potentially a custom factory to create your objects.